 Plex Media Server Platform Support

-The DVR beta is currently available when running the Plex Media Server v1.4.1 or newer "Preview Release" of the server, which is available for Plex Pass subscribers.
+The beta DVR functionality is currently available when running Plex Media Server v1.4.1 or newer.

 Be aware that if you run your Plex Media Server on a low-powered NAS device that doesn't support transcoding, many apps will be unable to play recorded content.
 Over the air broadcasts are often in MPEG2 or other older formats, which few devices or apps can play directly (and would thus require transcoding in those cases).